shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab12_Assets.md

 # Practice Lab 12 - Customer assets

+## Lab scenario
 Customer assets in Dynamics 365, businesses can improve their ability to deliver high-quality service to their customers.
 They can also gather data on asset performance, which can be used to identify trends and make informed decisions about future service and maintenance schedules.

+## Lab objectives

+In this lab, you will perform:
++ Exercise 1 – Convert product to customer asset
++ Exercise 2 – Create assets
++ Exercise 3 – Functional locations
++ Exercise 4 – Associate assets with work orders

 ## Estimated timing: 30 minutes